joearton/paperlens-mini/README.md

 ---

-**PaperLens Mini** - Simple, fast, and lightweight research paper analyzer!
+**Sintesa** - Simple, fast, and lightweight research paper analyzer!

-*For AI-powered features, use the full PaperLens version*

 *Made with ❤️ by [ArtonLabs](https://artonlabs.com)*